WilliamTrujillo/Programing-Portfolio-2015/README.md

-# Programing-Portfolio-2015
+# programing-porfolio
-All of the programs i wrote in my programing class
+This is wear ill put all my programs i will write in my high school programing class

-my name is william, yeah
+dude excellent